 According to society, I’m a textbook introvert.
 I love people, but I recharge when I spend time alone.
-I absolutely need ‘me’ time, to the point where I have to force myself to schedule time into my week to socialise otherwise it just won’t happen.
+I absolutely need ‘me’ time, to the point where I have to force myself to schedule time into my week to socialize otherwise it just won’t happen.

 And it’s not that I don’t like people.
 I love them!